 Find out how to get started and run your own successful firm

-Structuring a firm for success is a formidable task—take advantage of helpful resources, tools, and benefit programs to guide you into the future.
+Starting a firm and structuring it for success is a formidable task—find helpful resources, tools, and benefit programs to take you into the future.

 Five strategies to help you land a new job in architecture